Lean4Lean: Verifying a Typechecker for Lean, in Lean: The typechecker

 Now, this method of calling functions to avoid recursion only kicks the problem up one step.
-How do we construct an element of \lstinline|Methods| if all the functions require another \lstinline|Methods|?
+How do we construct an element of \href{https://github.com/digama0/lean4lean/blob/cpp2026/Lean4Lean/TypeChecker.lean#L53}{\code{Methods}} if all the functions require another \href{https://github.com/digama0/lean4lean/blob/cpp2026/Lean4Lean/TypeChecker.lean#L53}{\code{Methods}}?
 Ideally, we would actually prove the termination of the kernel, because DTT is supposed to be terminating.
-However: \begin{itemize} \item It is unlikely that we can prove termination of a typechecker for Lean in Lean, because although our soundness proof does not depend on termination, MetaCoq's does \cite{coqcoqcorrect}, and generally termination measures for DTT require large cardinals of comparable strength to the proof theory.
+However: \begin{itemize} \item It is unlikely that we can prove termination of a typechecker for Lean in Lean, because although the soundness proof from \cite{leantt} does not depend on termination, MetaRocq's does \cite{coqcoqcorrect}, and generally termination measures for DTT require large cardinals of comparable strength to the proof theory.
 We are up against G\"{o}del's incompleteness theorem, so anything that would imply the unconditional soundness of Lean won't be directly provable. \item Besides this, the Lean type theory is known not to terminate.
 Coquand and Abel \cite{coqabel} constructed a counterexample to strong normalization using reduction of proofs, and this can be shown to impact definitional equality checks even for regular types:

 Essentially, this is a combination of impredicativity, proof irrelevance, and subsingleton elimination. \item The kernel does not loop forever in many cases because this is a bad user experience --- it has timeouts and depth limits.
-Not all parts of the kernel have such limits, but it does give us a reasonable design principle which fortuitously solves our termination problem.\footnote{There are alternative methods for representing partial functions such as the Bove-Capretta method (take a proof of termination as argument), but we do not want to use this as the kernel API is fixed to match Lean's actual kernel function, and we also actually want it to time out on extreme cases.} \end{itemize}
+Not all parts of the kernel have such limits, but it does give us a reasonable design principle which fortuitously solves our termination problem. \end{itemize}